center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 ## Step 1 - Establish Foothold
 ### 📖 Overview

 👋 Handwaving: Assume the user downloaded the conkylan.app (unicorn in Vietnamese) and it resides on the user's `Downloads` folder.

-The user double-clicks the conkylan.app (note: We were not able to implement the homoglyph file extension due to updates from by apple 🙌 🍎) thinking it's a normal document.
+The user double-clicks the conkylan.app (note: We were not able to implement the homoglyph file extension due to OS updates 🙌 🍎) thinking it's a normal document.

 The implant opens a decoy word document while establishing a connection with the C2 server.